alexdevero/alex-devero-blog/blog-archives/archive-20/04-01-21--how-to-access-object-keys-values-and-entries-in-javascript.md

 The reason is that `for...in` loop can be more flexible.
 When you use it it allows you to work with both, keys and also values.
 Those three methods each work with only one type of data.
 The `Object.entries()` method also works with both.
 However, it is not very friendly, although the `for...of` or `forEach()` makes it better.

 Now, let's consider the `for...in` loop as an alternative.
 The first thing you need is some object, object you want to iterate over.
-THe second thing you need is to specify one variable name.
+The second thing you need is to specify one variable name.
 This is for the `for...in` loop.
 When executed, the loop will assign current object key to this variable on each iteration.

 With this quick setup, and the variable, you can quickly access object keys.
 If you need to access object values you can combine the object (name of the object variable) and the variable.
 If you need both, you can use the variable and also combine it with the object (name of the object variable).